TapiocaFox/GPU-Project/src/raw data/test/Readme.md

-100 original kernel data
+100 original kernel data for all experiment
-standardized across experiment for ablation study